ymizushi/docs.ymizushi.work/README.md

 ## Contributing

-Thank you for your interest in contributing to the [React And TypeScript](https://www.reactandtypescript.dev/) unoffical documentation.
+Thank you for your interest in contributing to the [ymizushiの技術的徒然](https://www.reactandtypescript.dev/) unoffical documentation.
 Please visit the [Contributing page](./CONTRIBUTING.md) to learn more about contributing to this project.